breatheco-de/projects/p/career-support/summary-statement/README.md

 ### Instructions

- 1. Read the following information and write your own
+ 1. Read the following information and write your own, unique and particular, summary statement

 ### Summary Statement Section
 A **summary statement** is a short paragraph that highlights your professional skills and experience.
 It gives hiring managers a glimpse into your expertise before diving into your resume.
 The goal of a summary statement is to demonstrate your unique value through your professional story, your skills, and accomplishments.